A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Conclusion

 Within the considered number of points $L$, the geodesic mapping can be adjusted to achieve good performance in terms of metrics related to SEP and PEP, while also allowing for a simple bit-labeling strategy that minimizes PEP between codewords with maximum Hamming distance.
 All of these properties are validated through Monte Carlo simulations for SER and BER.
 Remarkably, the proposed constellations achieve SER performance comparable to state-of-the-art unstructured designs, while maintaining their unique structure.
 While it is not always possible to achieve a nonzero DP (also known as a full diversity constellation or code), two factors mitigate its impact on error performance.
 First, in those cases, excellent chordal distance is achieved instead.
 Second, this situation arises only for $M \geq 3$, where, considering $N \geq M$, and given the relatively low number of points $L$, the SER values of interest fall within the low-SNR range, in which chordal distance serves as a good metric for reducing PEP.
-Finally, for additional reference, a comparison is presented with standard coherent STBC schemes that rely solely on CSIR.
-Even assuming perfect CSIR, Grassmannian signaling outperforms the coherent approach when the Alamouti code cannot be applied for $M>2$, and the considered STBC designs require more than one active antenna per time slot.
+For additional reference, a comparison is presented with standard coherent STBC schemes that rely solely on CSIR.
+Grassmannian siganling outperforms this designs for $M>2$, especially due to the impact of imperfect CSIR in short coherent intervals, showing similar performance for $M=2$ with the Alamouti schemes.
+Furthermore, the considered STBC designs require more than one active antenna per time slot.

+Finally, we present a preliminary analysis of the hardware implementation feasibility of the proposed system when based on a single RF chain and a switching mechanism.
+Although such a system would incur out-of-band distortion and ISI, the former can be mitigated through the use of additional passive RF filters before the antennas (in exchange for reducing the number of RF chains with active elements), while preliminary calculations indicate that the impact of the latter remains limited, since the proposed constellations for $M, N > 1$ achieve low BER and SER values (below $10^{-5}$) for SNR values below $20$ dB even at their maximum supported rates.

-Examples of constellations obtained with our design can be found at: https://github.com/alvpr/grassmannian.
+To ensure reproducibility of the results, the source code of this work, along with examples of constellations obtained using our design, is available at: https://github.com/alvpr/grassmannian.

 \appendices